JanBeh/neumond/README.md

   * **`f:kill()`** kills fiber `f` if it has not terminated yet.

-  * **`f.results`** is a table containing the return value of the action function of fiber `f`, or `nil` if the action has not terminated yet or if it has been killed.
+  * **`f.results`** is a table containing the return value of the action function of fiber `f`, or `nil` if the action has not terminated with a return value yet or if it has been killed.

-  * **`f.killed`** is `true` if fiber `f` got killed manually or due to a non-resuming effect before its action function could return; otherwise `false`.
+  * **`f.killed`** is `true` if fiber `f` got killed manually or due to a non-resuming effect or due to an error before its action function could return; otherwise `false`.

   * **`f:await()`** puts the currently running fiber to sleep until fiber `f` has terminated.
 The method then returns its return values.
 If the awaited